gnovis/swift/README.md

 <str_arg> ::= "s" <comma> "'" .+ "'"
 <date_arg> ::= "d" <comma> <num_expr> (<comma> "'" .+ "'")?
 <comma> ::= ","
 ```
+Notes: Every token can be surrounded by any amount of white spaces.
+In grammar are white spaces omitted because of better readability.

 Attributes for scaling are compound of formulas seperated by: ","
 Formula in format: ```new_attr=old_attr[expression]identifier```